XDflight/bbr3-debs/README.md

     - Running `sysctl net.ipv4.tcp_ecn` should give you `1` (if configured).
 1. Yay!
 Your system is now fully configured with BBR v3.
 1. You may update the kernel using the same instructions above.

+---

+### Release schedule
+Compiled kernels will be released on a weekly basis, or whenever there is a new kernel version available.
+Specifically, a GitHub workflow will be automatically triggered every *Monday at 07:21 UTC* to pull the source code of the latest stable kernel and compile it with BBR v3 integrated.
+It will then upload the compiled `.deb` packages to the GitHub Releases page as a set of draft releases.
+The draft releases will be published manually after their tags are assigned and their release notes are written.
+If any abnormalities occur during the compilation, especially if the patch files fail to apply cleanly due to upstream conflicts, the workflow will fail and the patch files will later be reviewed and fixed.
+This may take some time, so please be patient.
+Updates from the BBR development team, particularly from the `google/bbr` repo, the BBR Development Google Group, and the RFC draft at `ietf-wg-ccwg/draft-ietf-ccwg-bbr`, will also be monitored closely, and changes will be made to the patch files to keep up with the latest developments on BBR.

+### Contributing
+If you have encountered any issues or are interested in contributing to this project, please feel free to open an issue or a pull request.
+Any suggestions or improvements are welcome.
+By the way, make sure to report any performance-related problems not only here but also to the BBR development team, so that they can investigate and fix the issues in the upstream code.
+Thanks!